Norah-wab/academy_project/README.md

 # awesome-academy API
+## Project motivation
+I create the awesome academy api becasue I am in this field and I want to help the instructors to orgnaize the registration process of the student and make it eaiser for them.
 ## Project description
 The awesome-academy system is used to store and keep track of students registration in different courses avaible in the system.
 The users can view, add, delete and upadte courses and students based on autherty as followed :-